 How has everyone’s week been?!
-I am so happy to introduce you wonderful Sue this week for our Sewing Community Project!
-I met Sue a few years ago at a sewing dinner and since then I love nothing more than to bee line for her at any sewing event and have a good long chat ;) I admire her so much!
-Her many travel and creative adventures are so wonderful to follow along with.
-Her and her husband love to travel around WA taking glamping to whole new levels, setting up a sewing tent complete with vintage Elna so she can keep sewing on their trips.
+I am so happy to introduce you to wonderful Sue this week for our Sewing Community Project!
+I met Sue a few years ago at a sewing dinner and since then I love nothing more than to beeline for her at any sewing event and have a good long chat ;) I admire her so much!
+Her many travel and creative adventures are so wonderful to follow.
+She and her husband love to travel around WA taking glamping to whole new levels, setting up a sewing tent complete with vintage Elna so she can keep sewing on their trips.
 That’s the kind of camping I can get on board with!

-For our Sewing Community Project Sue decided to make a Peace Silk Floreat top from a very small remnant of deadstock Peace Silk we received and paired it with a Tania culottes made from lovely antique wash bronze linen.
-As if this outfit wasn’t gorgeous enough, she also picked up the matching Tencel print to her peace silk Floreat top to make some Flint shorts, and made a Floreat top from the antique wash linen to match her culottes.
-So now she has four gorgeous mix and match outfit combinations!
-See, i told you she was awesome ;)
+For our Sewing Community Project Sue decided to make a Peace Silk Floreat top from a very small remnant of deadstock Peace Silk we received and paired it with the Tania culottes made from lovely antique wash bronze linen.
+As if this outfit wasn’t gorgeous enough, she also picked up the matching Tencel print to her peace silk Floreat top to make some Flint shorts and made a Floreat top from the antique wash linen to match her culottes.
+So now she has four gorgeous mix-and-match outfit combinations!
+See, I told you she was awesome ;)

 I really hope you enjoy reading all about Sue and her sewing journey in her own words!